UO-CS210/wildfire/docs/HOWTO.md

 points at the north, south, east, and west corners of the mapped area.
 At first they all appeared in eastern Oregon, because my translation of UTM coordinates to pixel coordinates was wrong.

+While the text and audio displays lack a basemap, we similarly want to start with a very basic and predictable output for them.

 ### Skeleton